Mayumi Azuma

-Mayumi Azuma (東 まゆみ, Azuma Mayumi) is a Japanese manga artist, who is the creator of the now completed manga Elemental Gelade, which finished with eighteen volumes and was adapted into a 26-episode anime television series, and its ongoing spinoff manga Elemental Gelade: Flag of Blue Sky.
+Mayumi Azuma (東 まゆみ, Azuma Mayumi) is a Japanese manga artist, who is the creator of the now completed manga Elemental Gelade, which finished with eighteen volumes and was adapted into a 26-episode anime television series, and its spinoff manga Elemental Gelade: Flag of Blue Sky.
 She is also recognized for creating the manga adaptation of the video game Star Ocean: The Second Story, which was later adapted into an anime entitled Star Ocean EX.

 Before her career as a manga artist took off, she started out working as an assistant to Kozue Amano, creator of Aria.